RDFLib/rdflib/docs/developers.md

 ### Breaking changes

-Breaking changes to RDFLib's public API should be made incrementally, with small pull requests to the main branch that change as few things as possible.
+Breaking changes to RDFLib's public API should be made incrementally, with small pull requests to the `next` branch that change as few things as possible.

 Breaking changes should be discussed first in an issue before work is started, as it is possible that the change is not necessary or that there is a better way to achieve the same goal, in which case the work on the PR would have been wasted.
 This will however not be strictly enforced, and no PR will be rejected solely on the basis that it was not discussed upfront.

-RDFLib follows [semantic versioning](https://semver.org/spec/v2.0.0.html) and [trunk-based development](https://trunkbaseddevelopment.com/), so if any breaking changes were introduced into the main branch since the last release, then the next release will be a major release with an incremented major version.
+RDFLib follows [semantic versioning](https://semver.org/spec/v2.0.0.html).
+If any breaking changes were introduced into the `next` branch since the last release, then the next release from that branch will be a major release with an incremented major version.

 Releases of RDFLib will not as a rule be conditioned on specific features, so there may be new major releases that contain very few breaking changes, and there could be no minor or patch releases between two major releases.